 Pushing the snow, if at all possible, is much gentler on your body than lifting.
 If you have to lift, consider how you would lift weights at the gym – or a heavy box.
 Be kind to your spine.
 Be sure to squat and bend your legs – don’t bend at the waist.
 Better to do multiple small amounts than overdo it with an overload.
 Avoid any twisting motions, such as throwing the snow over your shoulder, that can add stress to the back.

-Done right, shoveling can actually be healthy exercise.
-Be sure to listen to your body, take rests and don’t overdo things.
+Done right, shoveling can actually be a healthy exercise.
+Be sure to listen to your body, take rests, and don’t overdo things.